BarmyFluid/halloween-raven/README.md

 Halloween Raven is the C source code for firmware that can run on a [Microchip PIC16F1825](https://www.microchip.com/en-us/product/PIC16F1825) microcontroller.
 It drives two cheap SG90 servos, two ultra-voilet LEDs and a [DFPlayer Mini](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) MP3 audio player.
 I've uploaded it here as someone might find some of the techniques useful.
 Of particular interest is the handling of multiple servos in a round-robin style using an interrupt service routine that only needs a single timer.
 I can't take credit for the idea but I found it super useful as a concept.
 I think it could be applied to other problems where you have limited resources or don't want the complexity of setting up multiple timers.

-The completed project has the raven turning its head, blink a few times, squawk, wink and repeat forever.
+The completed project has the raven turn its head, blink a few times, squawk, wink and repeat forever.
 Nothing too fancy but could easily be extended to randomly look or be triggered by a sensor etc.

 ## Hardware